 To make your own Topsy turvy Planter, you will need a long piece of rebar, a group of graduated sized terra cotta plant pots, potting soil and some flowers.
 Plastic pots will work too but I like terra cotta because the pots are going to be placed on a slant and plastic might give a bit over time from the weight.

 Just start from the bottom.
-Place the piece of rebar into the hole of the bottom planter and add your potting soil.
+Place the piece of rebar into the hole of the bottom planter and pound it securely down into the ground.
+Then and add your potting soil.
 Keep layering the next pots (one size down each time) and try to keep the rebar centered and straight as you go up.
 Sometimes the design features pots that get smaller as you go up for the best effect and to keep the whole thing stable. (but not all tipsy planters are done this way, as the photos below demonstrate.)

 If you are creative, you can paint the pots before you start with colors of the flowers you plant to add to them.
 Not all planters use graduated sized pots.
 Some really defy gravity by using pots all the same size!